esper-io/console_docs/docs/devices-groups/device-record.md

 # How to Create a Device Record?
 Navigate to the Devices & Groups section of the Console.
-Click Add and choose ‘Device Record Registeration’ from the options.
+Click Add and choose ‘Device Record Registration’ from the options.

 ## Individual Devices
 Choose Individual Devices from the options to create a record of a single device.
 On the modal, enter the unique identifier for the device you wish to upload.